 “Why?
 What is it you want that would make it so impossible for us to love you?
 For me to love you?”

 “What I want is beauty, James.
 And life.
-I want to be young and beautiful for all time; I want to be the most beautiful creature in Hurst; I want to be worshiped for it, I want people to fall to their knees at the sight of me.
+I want to be young and beautiful for all time; I want to be the most glorious creature in Hurst; I want to be worshiped for it, I want people to fall to their knees at the sight of me.
 I want to be loved without lowering myself to smiling for the rest of my days, and acting oh, so very innocent, ever again.
 I want the power I deserve without having to play a part for it.
 I could rule this world, and no one ever knew it.
 No one ever guessed.”

 “This has been me for as long as I can remember, you fool.
 I have simply been clever enough to hide it.”
 Madeleine marvelled at the shock and sorrow in James’s eyes and heard the children crying behind her.
 Poor things, they must be so confused, desperate to scream or run away but frozen under Skilly’s gaze that was no doubt on them each second.
 It was all too amusing to bear, the relief of revealing herself was too great; she began to laugh.

 She had never felt so happy in her life!
 The truth was out, in front of the one person she had to hide from the most!

 It was true, in her heart she had sometimes wished James might love her for who she truly was, but she had realized the impossibility of that many years ago.
 And now that James knew the truth of her, something had to be done about it.

 “Lady!”
 Skilly yelled again, filled with impatience.
 “Be done with her and come finish this with me.
 The others will find us soon enough, if that one managed it.”

 Madeleine sighed as she looked her beloved in the eye.
-Not that she really loved him.
+Not that she really loved James.
 But it had been so much fun to pretend.
 To twist her around her finger.
 She might actually miss her when she was gone.